franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ Build: This task will compile all C/C++ files in the selected folder and will link them into a binary.
 - ▶️ Run*: This task will execute the built binary.
-- 🗑️ Clean*: This helper task will delete all compiled object files (*.o).
+- 🗑️ Clean*: This helper task will delete all files in the build dir.
 - 🐞 Debug*: This task will start a debugging session for the binary.

 *This task is a no-op if the build task was not executed previously.